 "Venting," then, is a private matter.
 Interactions via social media, on the other hand, are public.
 Many of us tend to think of a Facebook posting as something that stays between "friends."
 In actuality, this kind of communication is relatively open-ended.
 Whether you realize it or not, it has the potential to reach a much wider audience than you may have intended in a very short time.
 Once you've put something "out there," you have no way of controlling the forwards and second-postings by "friends" and "friends of friends."
 A good rule of thumb is, "Don't post anything on social media that you wouldn't want to see printed on the front page of The New York Times."

-If you need help dealing with your marital problems, don't hesitate to give our Counseling Department a call.
+If you need help dealing with your marital problems, don't hesitate to give our Counseling department a call.
 Our staff counselors will be happy to listen to your concerns and offer their perspective over the phone.
 They can also provide you with referrals to qualified counselors in your area who specialize in marriage and family therapy.
-You can contact them Monday through Friday between 6:00 a.m. and 8:00 p.m.
-Mountain time at 855-771-HELP (4357).
-The Family Help Center staff member who answers the phone will arrange for a licensed counselor to call you back.
-One of them will be in touch just as soon as they're able.
 It will be their privilege to serve you in any way they can.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg discuss what are are appropriate boundaries when it comes to talking about your spouse with others.
+Protecting the Inner Secrets of Your Marital Relationship: Gary and Barb Rosberg discuss what are are appropriate boundaries when it comes to talking about your spouse with others.